Lawmakers pass bill allowing Confederate monument removals

 “I think more of them are going to be interested in contextualizing, you know, making sure that there is a sense of truth told and shared with the public,” she said.

+As for Charlottesville, city spokesman Brian Wheeler said staff would review the new legislation and determine the steps needed to carry out previous City Council votes to remove the Lee statue and another of Stonewall Jackson from its public parks.

 Virginia, a state that prides itself on its pivotal role in America’s early history, is home to more than 220 public memorials to the Confederacy, according to state officials.
-Among those are some of the nation’s most prominent — a collective of five monuments along Richmond’s Monument Avenue, a National Historic Landmark.
+Among those are some of the nation’s most prominent — a collection of five statues along Richmond’s Monument Avenue, a National Historic Landmark.

-Critics say the monuments are offensive to black Virginians because they romanticize the Confederacy and ignore its defense of slavery.
+Critics say the monuments are offensive to African Americans because they romanticize the Confederacy and ignore its defense of slavery.

 Republican Amanda Chase said during the same Senate debate that slavery was evil.

-The House and Senate initially passed different legislation, with disagreements about what hurdles a locality must clear before taking down a statue.
+The House and Senate initially passed different bills, with disagreements about what hurdles a locality must clear before taking down a statue.
 A conference committee hashed out the differences.

 The compromise measure says a locality must hold a public hearing before voting to remove or otherwise alter a monument.
 If it decides to remove one, it must be offered to “any museum, historical society, government or military battlefield,” although the governing body ultimately gets the say on the “final disposition.”

-The measure wouldn’t apply cemeteries or the Virginia Military Institute in Lexington, which has a prominent statue of Confederate Gen. Stonewall Jackson.
+The measure, which passed largely but not entirely along party lines, wouldn’t apply to cemeteries or the Virginia Military Institute in Lexington, which has a prominent statue of Jackson.

 Northam, who last year was embroiled in a scandal over a racist photo that appeared in his medical school yearbook, announced at the start of the legislative session what he called a historic justice agenda aimed at telling the accurate and complete story of Virginia’s past.

-Another bill introduced this year took aim at a controversial statue on Capitol Square, one of Harry F. Byrd Sr., a former Virginia governor and U.S. senator who’s considered the architect of the state’s “massive resistance” policy to public school integration.
+Another bill introduced this year took aim at a controversial statue on Capitol Square, one of Harry F. Byrd Sr., a former Virginia governor and U.S. senator who was considered the architect of the state’s “massive resistance” policy to public school integration.

 Republican Del.
-Wendell Walker introduced the bill that would have removed the bronze figure to needle Democrats on the larger monuments issue, saying “what’s good for the goose is good for the gander.”
+Wendell Walker introduced the bill that would have removed the bronze figure with the aim of needling Democrats on the larger monuments issue, saying “what’s good for the goose is good for the gander.”
 Byrd, a Democrat, led a political machine that dominated Virginia politics for decades.

 But when met with some agreement from across the aisle on removing the statue, Walker asked that the bill be killed.